Fact Sheet: Israeli Government Support for the Extremist Temple Mount Movement

 • Deputy Foreign Minister Tzipi Hotovely: In October 2015, Hotovely, a rising member of Netanyahu’s Likud party, declared during a TV interview: “My dream is to see the Israeli flag flying over the Temple Mount.”
 She previously stated: “The construction of the temple in its place on Temple Mount should symbolize the renewal of the sovereignty of the People of Israel in its Land.”

-• Minister of Agriculture and Rural Development Uri Ariel: A settler and member of the extreme right-wing Jewish Home party, Ariel has also publicly called for the construction of a Jewish temple in the Noble Sanctuary.
-In July 2013, then-Housing and Construction Minister Ariel declared to settlers in the occupied West Bank: “We’ve built many little, little temples… but we need to build a real Temple on the Temple Mount.”
+• Minister of Agriculture and Rural Development Uri Ariel: A settler living illegally on occupied Palestinian land and a member of the Jewish Home party, Ariel has made frequent provocative visits to the Noble Sanctuary, including praying and tweeting about it, and openly called for a Jewish temple to be built on its grounds.
+In July 2013, then-Housing and Construction Minister Ariel told a group of West Bank settlers: “We’ve built many little, little temples.
+But we need to build a real Temple on the Temple Mount.”

-• Deputy Defense Minister Rabbi Eli Ben Dahan: The notoriously racist Ben Dahan is also a settler, member of the Jewish Home party and a staunch advocate of changing the status quo in the Noble Sanctuary.
-In May 2014, then-Deputy Minister of Religious Affairs Ben Dahan announced that his ministry was drafting new rules that would change the regimen of the site, stating: “I expect the prime minister and the government of Israel to adopt and validate these regulations and allow all Jews who desire so to go up to the Temple Mount and pray there.”
+• Deputy Defense Minister Rabbi Eli Ben-Dahan: The notoriously racist Ben-Dahan is also a settler, member of the Jewish Home party and a staunch advocate of changing the status quo in the Noble Sanctuary.
+In May 2014, then-Deputy Minister of Religious Affairs Ben-Dahan announced that his ministry was drafting new rules that would change the regimen of the site, stating: “I expect the prime minister and the government of Israel to adopt and validate these regulations and allow all Jews who desire so to go up to the Temple Mount and pray there.”

 • Justice Minister Ayelet Shaked: Jewish Home party member Shaked also supports changing the status quo in the Noble Sanctuary.
 In October 2014, she declared: "The Prime Minister should just apply [Israeli] sovereignty over Jerusalem which today, unfortunately, is being abandoned, and should, together with the Minister of Justice, sign these regulations.”